Flutter-13Aprill/Food-Ordering-App-UI/README.md

 ## Project Description

-The project about developing a User Interface for a hypothitical restraunt where you can browse and add the item you like in the cart for further process, all while focuing in keeping both the **responsiveness** and **clean widget structuring**
+This project centers around building a user-friendly interface for a fictional restaurant app, enabling users to explore menu items and add them to a cart for further action, with an emphasis on responsive design and clean widget organization.

 ---